yousha-waja/taxi-queue-app-uj-2023/readme.md

 	<img src="minivan.png" alt="" width="100" style="display:inline-block">
 </span>

-They need a web widget which rank managers can use to keep track of how many people are joining and leaving taxi queues.
+They want a web app widget which rank managers can use to keep track of how many people are joining and leaving taxi queues.
 They also want to keep track of how many taxis are queueing.

-## Instructions
+## Required functionality

 The widget should keep track off: